jknack/handlebars.java/README.md

 ### Helper/Runtime errors
 Helper or runtime errors are similar to syntax errors, except for two thing:

-1. The location of the problem may/mayn't the correct one.
+1. The location of the problem may (or may not) be the correct one.
 2. The stack-trace isn't available

 Examples: